 We Are Here To Serve You

 Thank you for your interest in Oregon Kidney and Hypertension Clinic.
 We are dedicated to providing personalized and comprehensive chronic kidney disease care to our patients in Portland, McMinnville, Tigard, and the surrounding areas.
-Our team of dedicated providers are specialists in the care of kidneys and kidney diseases.
+Our dedicated care team are specialists in the care of kidneys and kidney diseases.

 Our goal is to help our patients with chronic kidney disease and hypertension enjoy some of the best quality of life possible and maintain their health at every stage of kidney disease.
-Using state of the art Electronic Medical Record systems we are able to provide comprehensive, up to date information to all of the providers on our patient’s healthcare team.
+Using state of the art Electronic Medical Record systems we are able to provide comprehensive, up to date information to the care team on our patient’s healthcare team.

 We specialize in the management and treatment of: Chronic Kidney Disease (CKD), End Stage Renal Disease (ESRD), Dialysis, Kidney Transplantation, Hypertension and Anemia.
 Below are brief descriptions of each of these services.
 For further information, please take a look at our Patient Education page or call us directly at 503-284-1937 to schedule an appointment.
 We look forward to seeing you.
 Welcome to our family.